 Taurine and Inflammation

 Taurine can have powerful effects on blood vessels and the heart.
-Individuals with higher levels of it in their system will have lower mortality rates caused by death from coronary heart disease.

 Bottom Line: Taurine has been found to reduce inflammation and restore the response of arteries to beneficial nitric oxide endothelial.